India women's national football team: Golden years (1975–1991)

-1991–2009
+Decline (1991–2009)

-But the AIFF too did very less to lift the women's football from their meager condition.
+The AIFF did very less to lift the women's football from their meager condition.
 It was the time when FIFA conceptualized and organised FIFA Women's World Cup in 1991 and International Olympic Committee started the women's competition at 1996 Summer Olympics.
-Time and again, the AIFF officials stated that lifting the standard of women's football to the level of their Asian counterparts was their chief aim but they never backed up their words with actions.
-AIFF was treating women's football as an extra burden was a fact which was hidden from no one but it became evident when they failed to sponsor the team's first foreign trip in 1997 to Germany before the Asian Championships.
+Time and again, the AIFF officials stated that lifting the standard of women's football to the level of their Asian counterparts was their chief aim.
+The AIFF failed to sponsor the team's first foreign trip in 1997 to Germany before the Asian Championships.
 Eventually, the trip was made possibly with the help of the German Football Association and NRI's living in Germany.

-1998 Asian Games was first participation for the national team but came out to be nightmare as they defeated by Chinese Taipei with a score line of 1–13 in the second match and again on the 3rd match they faced the biggest defeat in the history by China PR with an embarrassing scoreline of 0–16.
+1998 Asian Games was first participation for the national team.
+They were defeated by Chinese Taipei 1–13, before facing the biggest defeat in the history by China PR with an embarrassing scoreline of 0–16.

-The women's game reached a new low in June 2009 when FIFA delisted the side from its world rankings for being out of action for more than 18 months.
-From 1991 to 2010 the performance of the Indian team was very poor, participating in just 5 editions of Asian Championships, 2003 as their last participation in which they faced a repeated embarrassing defeat with 0–12 scoreline from China PR.
-FIFA Women's World Cup and Olympics participation is yet be a reality for the Indian team.
+The women's game reached a new low in June 2009 when FIFA delisted the side from its world rankings, for being out of action for more than 18 months.
+From 1991 to 2010 the performance of the Indian team was very poor, participating in just 5 editions.